karimarttila/karimarttila.github.io/_posts/2018-12-12-aws-dynamodb-with-clojure.md

 aws_secret_access_key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX___NOT
 ```

-NOTE: When I first experimented with the local DynamoDB Docker container instance I just couldn’t make it work.
+NOTE: When I first experimented with the local DynamoDB Docker container instance I just couldn't make it work.
 Then I tried a real access key and secret key generated by AWS — and they magically worked.
 So, I guess the local DynamoDB Docker container instance expects the access key and secret key to be with valid length even though the content is irrelevant.

 Then you are ready to import the data using the script: